Pretty/Handsome

-Pretty/Handsome is a 2008 television production by Ryan Murphy that was not picked up by FX.
+Pretty/Handsome is a 2008 television pilot by Ryan Murphy that was not picked up to series by FX.
 According to Vogue, Murphy "was devastated when the studio he was working with decided not to pursue the show because they felt their advertisers wouldn’t support it".

 Plot

 Bob, a married person with two sons, has to come out to her family as a transgender woman.